 Instructions

-- If using dry Northern beans put them in your Instant Pot with 6 c. water and set to the bean setting for 60 minutes, do a quick release, drain and set aside.
-If you’re using canned you can skip this step, I used dry beans myself.
+• If using dry Northern beans put them in your Instant Pot with 6 c. water and set to the bean setting for 60 minutes, do a quick release, drain and set aside.
+If you're using canned beans refer to notes below and skip this step.

 Video